 In general, an LTV ratio is a ratio of (a) the total principal balance of a Mortgage to (b) the value of the property securing the Mortgage.
-Under the Freddie Mac Act, we may not purchase a Conventional Mortgage if, at the time of purchase, the outstanding principal balance of the Mortgage exceeds 80% of the value of the mortgaged property unless we have one or more of the following credit protections, which are designed to offset any additional credit losses that may be associated with higher LTV ratios: mortgage insurance from a mortgage insurer that we determine is qualified on the portion of the outstanding principal balance above 80%; a seller's agreement to repurchase or replace (for periods and under conditions as we may determine) any Mortgage that has defaulted; or retention by the seller of at least a 10% participation interest in the Mortgages.
-Under the MHA Program, the FHFA will allow Mortgages to be refinanced without obtaining additional credit enhancement in excess of that already in place for that Mortgage.
+Under the Freddie Mac Act, we may not purchase a Conventional Mortgage if, at the time of purchase, the outstanding principal balance of the Mortgage exceeds 80% of the value of the mortgaged property unless we have one or more of the following credit protections, which are designed to offset any additional credit losses that may be associated with higher LTV ratios: mortgage insurance from a mortgage insurer that we determine is qualified on the portion of the outstanding principal balance above 80%; a seller's agreement to repurchase or replace (for periods and under conditions as we may determine) any Mortgage that has defaulted; or retention by the seller of at least a 10% participation interest in the Mortgages to be refinanced without obtaining additional credit enhancement in excess of that already in place for that Mortgage.
 Consequently, if the original Mortgages did not have credit enhancements, the resulting Relief Refinance Mortgages with LTV ratios that exceed 80% will not be required to bear the credit protections described above.

-Except for certain Relief Refinance Mortgages, which may have LTV ratios up to 125%, the Mortgages we purchase generally do not have LTV ratios exceeding 95%.
+Except for Relief Refinance Mortgages, which may have LTV ratios up to 105%, the Mortgages we purchase generally do not have LTV ratios exceeding 95%.
 However, we may reduce or increase the required LTV ratios based on a number of factors, such as the borrower's intended use of Mortgage proceeds, the type of property securing the Mortgage, the existence of special financing arrangements and the market in which the mortgaged property is located.
-We may from time to time purchase and pool Mortgages, in addition to Relief Refinance Mortgages, having LTV ratios in excess of 95% in order to enable borrowers to purchase homes or refinance existing mortgages and pay certain related expenses.
-However, except for Relief Refinance Mortgages, we currently do not expect to purchase and pool Mortgages with LTV ratios exceeding 105%.
-We will pool Relief Refinance Mortgages with LTV ratios exceeding 105% separately from our other Mortgages.
+We may from time to time purchase and pool

+Mortgages, in addition to Relief Refinance Mortgages, having LTV ratios in excess of 95% in order to enable borrowers to purchase homes or refinance existing mortgages and pay certain related expenses.
+However, we currently do not expect to purchase and pool Mortgages with LTV ratios exceeding 105%.